 After removing the parts, the central thermal pad of the regulator was looking a little dry, so I added a little more solder paste by hand.

 The final fix

 After a bit more soldering, a new LT3430EFE and VS-30BQ060 were fitted.
 After refitting to the laser cutter and testing the board in isolation, it worked immediately, all power rails were stable.
-I completed reconnecting the rest of the system, and the machine powered up, passed its self test and was ready to be re-calibrated and returned to service!
+I completed reconnecting the rest of the system, and the machine powered up passed its self-test and was ready to be re-calibrated and returned to service!

-These latter few are less important, and probably only apply for more complex and lengthy debug problems.
+These latter few are less important, and probably only apply to more complex and lengthy debug problems.
 The audit trail was my reporting progress into our slack channel dedicated to the laser cutter.
 The plug worked fine.
-The fresh view wasn’t needed due to simplicity of the issue and I definitely fixed it, and it’s still working, so…
+The fresh view wasn’t needed due to the simplicity of the issue and I definitely fixed it, and it’s still working, so…